This post may contain affiliate links.

 Our preference is to carry a few workbooks as above and the boys have their Kindles for reading.
 Other than that, nothing.
 Just use what is around you and keep your eyes wide open.

-Those how to travel with kids posts I promised you:
+Those how to travel with kids posts I promised you, there are lots more on our site: